 Can I Make Whole30 Larabars Into Bites Instead Of Bars?

 Yes, you can make Whole30 Larabars into bites or energy balls if you prefer.
 It’s super easy to make this adjustment!

-Simply follow the directions and instead of pressing the dough into a square, roll them into balls with your hands or use a cookie scoop like this one.
+Simply follow the directions and instead of pressing the dough into a square, roll them into balls with your hands or use a cookie scoop.